-Heritage institutions and other professional organizations are welcome to submit requests for loans from our Collection for use in exhibits and other installations.
+Heritage institutions and other professional organizations are welcome to submit requests for loans from our collection for use in exhibits and other installations.
 Proof of insurance, security and adequate environmental conditions must be met.
 Loan requests must be submitted at least six months in

-advance of opening.
+advance of the opening.